Temperature-Gradient Effects on Electric Double Layer Screening in Electrolytes: One Dimension

-where $z_+=z_-$ and $\mbox{}_2F_1(a,b;c;z)$ denotes the hypergeometric function \cite{abramowitzstegun}.
-As will be shown later, an exact analytical solution of Eq.~(\ref{eq:p1}) exists only when $\alpha_+ = \alpha_-$.
-In this context, the hypergeometric form can be regarded as a guide to assess the validity of the exponential-like potential profile given by Eq.~(\ref{eq:asym3}) when $\alpha_+ \neq \alpha_-$ and $\alpha_\pm \neq 1$.
+When $\alpha_- \neq \alpha_+$ and $\alpha_\pm \neq 1$, a more accurate evaluation of Eq.~(\ref{eq:asym1}), compared to the exponential-like approximation in Eq.~(\ref{eq:asym3}), can be obtained using a hypergeometric-function representation, as shown in Appendix~B. As will be shown later, an exact analytical solution of Eq.~(\ref{eq:p1}) exists only when $\alpha_+ = \alpha_-$.
+In this context, the hypergeometric form serves as a useful guide for assessing the validity of the exponential-like potential profile in Eq.~(\ref{eq:asym3}) when $\alpha_+ \neq \alpha_-$ and $\alpha_\pm \neq 1$.